Christmas Candy Cane Cookies

 Instructions

-• Mix flour, baking powder and salt, mix into butter mixture.
+• Combine the flour, baking powder, and salt, mix into butter mixture.

-• Divide dough into half. mix red food coloring into one half and green into the other.
+• Divide dough into two halves.
+Mix red food coloring into one half and green into the other.

-• For each candy cane, shape one rounded teaspoon of dough from each half.
+• For each candy cane, shape one rounded teaspoon of dough of each color.
 Roll each into a 4 inch rope.

-• Place one red and one green rope side by side and press lightly together and twist.
+• Place one red and one green rope side by side, press lightly together, and twist.

 • Place on a pan lined with parchment paper and curve the top to shape into a cane.